chikoski/rust-handson/docs/content_en.md

 ~~~

 * We can get a reference to a value by specifying ```&``` before its name
-* The variables are annoted as ```&Typename```, which are binded to a value belonging to the type
+* The variables are annoted as ```&Typename```, which are bound to a value belonging to the type
-* We can borrow the ownership of a value to functions temporaly by passing its reference
+* We can borrow the ownership of a value to functions temporarily by passing its reference
 * The ownership automatically returns to the owners when the function call finished

 ----

-### Borrwed values are immutable
+### Borrowed values are immutable

 ~~~rust
 fn foo(v: &Vec<i32>){